Back to all articles

 If fees are a driving factor in which annuity you buy, learn more about these charges with the following tips:

-• Ask for all-in annual cost: Have the insurance company provide you with the sum of all fees you’ll incur in a year — from managerial to M&E. Knowing the total cost of an annuity per year will make calculating your earnings easier.
+• Ask for all-in annual cost: Have the insurance company provide you with the sum of all fees you’ll incur in a year — from managerial to M&E. Knowing the total cost of an annuity per year can make calculating your earnings easier.

 • Compare surrender schedules: View the surrender period percentages.
 You might need to withdraw early in a financial emergency, and it’s a good idea to know what this might cost ahead of time.

-• Compare rider value versus cost: Riders offer excellent protections, like taking care of your living expenses during an economic downturn.
+• Compare rider value versus cost: Riders can offer excellent protections, like taking care of your living expenses during an economic downturn.
 But weigh the potential financial benefits of riders to ensure they’re worth the investment.

 • Review the insurer's financial strength: External entities like AM Best rate insurer financial health, and you can check providers’ ratings before signing on.